wftutorials/opencv-tutorial/README.md

 cv2.waitKey(0)
 ```

 The results is shown below.
-If you play with this long enough.
-To move your box horizontally play with the
+If you want you can  play with this to get the hang of it.
-x values in the starting and ending points.
+To move your box horizontally play with the x values in the starting and ending points.
 To move your box vertically play with the y values in the starting and
 ending points.

 [bounding_box_nose.png]